Table of Contents

 Muscle Origins and Insertions

-Muscles are attached to bones at two points.
-These points are called the origin and insertion.
+Muscles connect to bones at two places.
+These two places are called origin and insertion.

-The origin is the fixed end of a muscle.
-It usually stays in the same place during movement.
+The origin is one end of a muscle.
+It usually stays still during movement.

 Main Points